VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

       - "ProjectID: 2"
       rules: ...
 ```
+By default, vmalert persists all results to the specific tenant in VictoriaMetrics that specified by `-remotewrite.url`.
+For example, if the `-remotewrite.url=http://vminsert:8480/insert/0/prometheus/`, all data goes to tenant `0`.
+To persist different rule results to different tenants in VictoriaMetrics, there are following approaches:
+1. To use the [multitenant endpoint of vminsert](https://docs.victoriametrics.com/cluster-victoriametrics/#multitenancy-via-labels) as the `-remoteWrite.url`, and add tenant labels under the group configuration.

+    For example, run vmalert with:
+    ```
+    ./bin/vmalert -datasource.url=http://localhost:9428 -remoteWrite.url=http://vminsert:8480/insert/multitenant/prometheus ...
+    ```
+    With the rules below, `recordingTenant123` will be queried from VictoriaLogs tenant `123` and persisted to tenant `123` in VictoriaMetrics, while `recordingTenant123-456:789` will be queried from VictoriaLogs tenant `124` and persisted to tenant `456:789` in VictoriaMetrics.
+    ```
+    groups:
+      - name: recordingTenant123
+        type: vlogs
+        headers:
+          - "AccountID: 123"
+        labels:
+          vm_account_id: 123
+        rules:
+          - record: recordingTenant123
+            expr: 'tags.path:/var/log/httpd OR tags.path:/var/log/nginx | stats by (tags.host) count() requests'
+      - name: recordingTenant124-456:789
+        type: vlogs
+        headers:
+          - "AccountID: 124"
+        labels:
+          vm_account_id: 456
+          vm_project_id: 789
+        rules:
+        - record: recordingTenant124-456:789
+            expr: 'tags.path:/var/log/httpd OR tags.path:/var/log/nginx | stats by (tags.host) count() requests'
+    ```

+2. To run [enterprise version of vmalert](https://docs.victoriametrics.com/enterprise/) with `-clusterMode` enabled, and specify tenant parameter per each group.

+    For example, run vmalert with:
+    ```
+    ./bin/vmalert -datasource.url=http://localhost:9428 -clusterMode=true -remoteWrite.url=http://vminsert:8480/ ...
+    ```
+    With the rules below, `recordingTenant123` will be queried from VictoriaLogs tenant `123` and persisted to tenant `123` in VictoriaMetrics, while `recordingTenant123-456:789` will be queried from VictoriaLogs tenant `124` and persisted to tenant `456:789` in VictoriaMetrics.
+    ```
+    groups:
+      - name: recordingTenant123
+        type: vlogs
+        headers:
+          - "AccountID: 123"
+        tenant: "123"
+        rules:
+          - record: recordingTenant123
+            expr: 'tags.path:/var/log/httpd OR tags.path:/var/log/nginx | stats by (tags.host) count() requests'
+      - name: recordingTenant124-456:789
+        type: vlogs
+        headers:
+          - "AccountID: 124"
+        tenant: "456:789"
+        rules:
+        - record: recordingTenant124-456:789
+            expr: 'tags.path:/var/log/httpd OR tags.path:/var/log/nginx | stats by (tags.host) count() requests'
+    ```

 ### How to use one vmalert for VictoriaLogs and VictoriaMetrics rules in the same time?
 We recommend running separate instances of vmalert for VictoriaMetrics and VictoriaLogs.
 However, vmalert allows having many groups with different rule types (`vlogs`, `prometheus`, `graphite`).